astorDev/yac/intro.md

 }
 ```

-Sending the response give us response with 3 docs and just enough understanding of the basics of HttpYac.
+Sending the response gives us a response with 3 docs and just enough understanding of the basics of HttpYac.

 ## Now the Cool Part

 Let's now refactor the code a little.
-First thing you may notice is that we duplicated the base url (`https://api.spacexdata.com/v4`).
-Fortunately, HttpYac does provide a support for variables.
-We can use `@x = ...` to declare a variable and `{{ x }}` to put the variable in code.
+The first thing you may notice is that we duplicated the base url (`https://api.spacexdata.com/v4`).
+Fortunately, HttpYac does provide support for variables.
+We can use `@x = ...` to declare a variable and `{{ x }}` to put the variable in a line.
 So, here's how we can refactor our code:

 ```http
 @baseUrl = https://api.spacexdata.com/v4